patrickmziet/lf/README.md

  - [Iterative DPO on LLama 2 70B yields a model that beats Mistral Medium, Claude 2, Gemini Pro, GPT-4 0613 on Alpaca v2 benchmark.](https://x.com/gblazex/status/1748181621872705792?s=20)
  - [Karpathy: Prompt engineering (or rather "Flow engineering") intensifies for code generation.
 Great reading and a reminder of how much alpha there is (pass@5 19% to 44%) in moving from a naive prompt:answer paradigm to a "flow" paradigm, where the answer is constructed iteratively.](https://x.com/karpathy/status/1748043513156272416?s=20)
  - [1 hr CUDA tutorial by Jeremy Howard](https://x.com/jeremyphoward/status/1749153507096322239?s=20)
+ - [Implementation of the training framework proposed in Self-Rewarding Language Model, from MetaAI](https://github.com/lucidrains/self-rewarding-lm-pytorch) and his [github](https://github.com/lucidrains) with many other implementations.